 A basic standard manual wheelchair incorporates a seat and back, two small front (casters) wheels and two large wheels, one on each side, and a foot rest.

-Are propelled by the occupant, usually by using large rear wheels, from 20-26 inches in average diameter, and resembling those of bicycle wheels.
+Manual wheelchairs are propelled by the occupant, usually by using large rear wheels, from 20-26 inches in average diameter, and resembling those of bicycle wheels.
 The user moves the chair by pushing on the hand rims, which are made of circular tubing attached to the outside of the large wheels.
-A skilled operator can pull wheelies on the back wheels which is key to climbing down curbs etc.
+A skilled operator can pull wheelies on the back wheels, which is key to climbing down curbs etc.

-Standard manual wheelchairs are used by those with sufficient upper extremity function that can safely self-propel the standard wheelchair.
-The weight for this type of wheelchair starts at 35 pounds.
+- Standard manual wheelchairs: Used by those with sufficient upper extremity function that can safely self-propel the standard wheelchair.
+The weight for this type of wheelchair starts at 35 pounds (15.88 kilogram).

-Heavy Duty manual wheelchairs have a reinforced heavy-duty frame that accommodates weight capacities ranging anywhere from 250 to 650 pounds depending on the brand of chair.
+- Heavy Duty manual wheelchairs: These have a reinforced heavy-duty frame that accommodates weight capacities ranging anywhere from 250 to 650 pounds (294.84 kg) depending on the brand of chair.

-Lightweight manual wheelchairs give you the most independence of movement with the least amount of effort.
+- Lightweight manual wheelchairs: These give you the most independence of movement with the least amount of effort.
 This type of wheelchair is recommended for someone who cannot self-propel in a standard manual wheelchair.
-The weight of this type wheelchair ranges from 28-34 pounds.
+The weight of this type of wheelchair ranges from 28-34 pounds.

-Ultra Lightweight wheelchair is for the highly active individual as they are more easily maneuverable and durable.
-This type wheelchair weighs in as low as 14 pounds.
+- Ultra-Lightweight wheelchair: For the highly active individual, as they are more easily maneuverable and durable.
+This type of wheelchair weighs in as low as 14 pounds (6.35 kg).
 This helps with ease of use and transport.

-Designed to be propelled by an caregiver or friend who will push the wheelchair using the handles, and thus the back wheels are rimless and often smaller.
+Attendant-propelled chairs are designed to be propelled by a caregiver or friend who will push the wheelchair using the handles, and thus the back wheels are rimless and often smaller.
 These chairs are typically used as transfer chairs to move patients around places like hospitals and airports.

 Manual wheelchairs are also useful for people who need to use wheelchairs on a temporary basis.
 A condition like a sprained ankle or a broken leg will only confine a person in a wheelchair for a few weeks or months.
 Since it is only temporary, it is unnecessary for that person to buy an expensive electric-powered wheelchair.
 A manual wheelchair will work fine during their recovery period.